dgray001/gray_online/PLANS.md

+202512: Restarting this project
+v: Can launch risq (and other games) directly with url in local for faster testing
+w: continue with abstract scrollbar, etc...

  - After reconnecting sometimes in backend the connection is nil (or delete_timer is not nil) => noticed when using client_id url param but not sure if that matters => connection is definitely not nil since update goes through from client to server just not vice versa